eventagrate-group/AutoMod_AI/README.md

 python3 train_model.py
 ```
 - If `model.joblib` and `vectorizer.joblib` exist, the script loads them for incremental updates.
-- Performance is evaluated on a 20% sample with precision, recall, F1-score, and accuracy.
+- Performance is evaluated on a 20% sample with precision, recall, F1-score, and accuracy, and on validation files.

 **Example Output** (300,000 rows):
 ```
-Loading existing model from inference/model.joblib...
-Loading existing vectorizer from inference/vectorizer.joblib...
+Initializing new vectorizer...
+Initializing new classifier...
 Starting incremental training with training/data/new_training_data.csv...
 Processing chunk of size 10000...
 Preprocessing chunk: 100%|██████████| 10000/10000 [00:01<00:00, 6666.67it/s]
-Transforming text with existing vectorizer...
+Fitting vectorizer on first chunk...
-Updating model with partial_fit...
+Vectorizer saved to inference/vectorizer.joblib Updating model with partial_fit...
 [Repeated for 30 chunks]
+Model saved to inference/model.joblib
 Evaluating model on a sample...
 Preprocessing eval sample: 100%|██████████| 60000/60000 [00:09<00:00, 6666.67it/s]
 Model Performance:
                precision    recall  f1-score   support Hate Speech        0.92      0.92      0.92     20000
 Offensive Language 0.96      0.96      0.96     20000
 Neutral            0.90      0.90      0.90     20000
 accuracy                               0.93     60000
 macro avg          0.93      0.93      0.93     60000
 weighted avg       0.93      0.93      0.93     60000
-Model saved to inference/model.joblib
+Evaluating model on validation files...
+Preprocessing Hate Speech validation: 100%|██| 300/300 [00:00<00:00, 5000.00it/s]
+Hate Speech: 276/300 correct (92.00%)
+Preprocessing Offensive Language validation: 100%|██| 300/300 [00:00<00:00, 5000.00it/s]
+Offensive Language: 288/300 correct (96.00%)
+Preprocessing Neutral validation: 100%|██| 300/300 [00:00<00:00, 5000.00it/s]
+Neutral: 270/300 correct (90.00%)
 ```

 ### Arabic Training
-The Arabic training process uses Stanza for preprocessing (GPU-enabled for faster training) and the same Scikit-Learn pipeline as English:
+The Arabic training process uses Stanza for preprocessing and the same Scikit-Learn pipeline as English:
 - **Data Loading with Pandas**: Loads CSV dataset (`training/data_arabic/new_training_data.csv`, 1M rows, 333,333 per class).
-- **Text Preprocessing with Stanza**: Uses Stanza for tokenization and lemmatization with GPU support for training and CPU for inference.
+- **Text Preprocessing with Stanza**: Uses Stanza for tokenization and lemmatization with CPU support for inference.
 Falls back to NLTK if Stanza fails.
 - **Feature Extraction and Training**: Same as English, with separate `model_ar.joblib` and `vectorizer_ar.joblib`.
 - **Serialization with Joblib**: Saves the model (`model_ar.joblib`) and vectorizer (`vectorizer_ar.joblib`) to `inference/`.